abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/2-CSS.md

 It's the process of turning the render tree into the actual pixels on the screen.

+- CSS builds its sense of direction based on this system.
+It has a **block direction (vertical)**, and an **inline direction (horizontal)**.

+  - Block direction is like lego blocks: they stack together one on top of the other.
+  - Inline direction is like people standing **in-line**; they stand side by side, not one on top of the other.

+  > Because not all languages are left-to-right, top-to-bottom, the browser by default uses block (vertical) and inline (horizontal) properties like `margin-block-start` instead of `margin-top`
+  >
+  > These alternatives are known as **logical properties**.
+  >
+  > You can learn more about different writing modes in this [wonderful article by Jen Simmons](https://24ways.org/2016/css-writing-modes/).

 - It uses an algorithm called **Box Model** to determine the size and position of each box to be painted on the screen.
 - To do that it takes into account factors like:
   - dimensions of the box -> `box-sizing`